Holographic dissipation prefers the Landau over the Keldysh form

 \section{Abstract}

 Although holographic duality has been regarded as a complementary tool in helping understand the non-equilibrium dynamics of strongly coupled many-body systems, it still remains a remarkable challenge how to confront its predictions quantitatively with the real experimental scenarios.
-By taking a right evolution scheme for the holographic superfluid model and matching the holographic data with the phenomenological dissipative Gross-Pitaeviskii models, we find that the holographic dissipation mechanism can be well captured by {the Landau form}, which is expected to open up novel avenues for facilitating the quantitative test of the holographic predictions against the upcoming experimental data.
-Our result also {provides a prime example how holographic duality can help select proper phenomenological models by invalidating} the claim made in the previous literature that the Keldysh self-energy can serve as an effective description of the holographic dissipation in superfluids.
+By matching the holographic vortex dynamics with the phenomenological dissipative Gross-Pitaeviskii models, we find that the holographic dissipation mechanism can be well captured by the Landau form rather than the Keldysh one, although the latter is much more widely used in numerical simulations.
+Our finding is expected to open up novel avenues for facilitating the quantitative test of the holographic predictions against the upcoming experimental data.
+Our result also provides a prime example how holographic duality can help select proper phenomenological models to describe far-from-equilibrium nonlinear dynamics beyond the hydrodynamic regime.

 \emph{Introduction}.---For the non-equilibrium dynamics of strongly interacting quantum systems where the quasi-particle picture does not apply and the perturbation method fails, developing its theoretical description remains an important task\cite{Sachdev2011,LiuH2020}.
-Gratefully, holographic duality\cite{Maldacena97,Gubser98,Witten98}, also known as Anti-de-Sitter space/conformal field theory correspondence, has provided a powerful insight into the universal behaviors of strongly coupled dynamics through the classical theory of gravity with one additional dimension.
+Gratefully, holographic duality\cite{Maldacena97,Gubser98,Witten98}, also known as anti-de-Sitter space/conformal field theory correspondence, has provided a powerful insight into the universal behaviors of strongly coupled dynamics through the classical theory of gravity with one additional dimension.
 In particular, a variety of bottom-up gravitational models have been proposed to address the strongly correlated condensed matter systems\cite{Hartnoll2008,Hartnoll2018,Herzog2009,McGreevy2010,Adams2013,Solana2014,Zaanen2015}.
-But nevertheless, associated with these bottom-up holographic models, there exists a significant deficiency, namely, the effective Lagrangians of the dual boundary systems are generically unknown, which makes it a notoriously difficult challenge to compare the holographic prediction with the experimental data.
+But nevertheless, associated with these bottom-up holographic models, there exists a significant deficiency, namely, the effective dual boundary descriptions are generically unknown, which makes it a notoriously difficult challenge to compare the holographic prediction with the experimental data.